-Are you burning with curiosity to find out what Tim Bowen’s written about this week?
+Are you burning with curiosity to find out what Tim Bowen’s written in this article?
 Then read on …

-The recent rioting in England has seen a number of buildings burn down (be destroyed by fire) and others have been left as burnt out ruins (with their contents destroyed).
+After a fire, a building may burn down (be destroyed by fire) or be left as burnt out ruins (with their contents destroyed).

 The verb burn is also used with several other adverbial particles to form phrasal verbs.
 If you use up energy or get rid of fat from your body by doing physical activity, you can burn off calories, as in ‘Swimming can help you burn off those unwanted calories’.

 Burn up can be used in much the same way, as in ‘Dancers burn up a lot of calories’.
 This is also used in the context of using fuel, as in ‘I kept putting in more and more petrol but the car just seemed to burn it up’.